cassied22/AC215_Dashers/tests/README.md

 - tests/datapipeline: Contains unit tests for the data pipeline component.
 - tests/food-detection: Contains unit tests for the food detection component.
-- tests/integration: Contains integration tests that verify the interaction between different components.
+- tests/integration: Contains integration(system) tests that verify the interaction between different components.
-- tests/system: Contains system tests that cover user flows and interactions.

 **Test Coverage Reports**
 Our project aims to maintain a minimum code coverage of 50%.
 The coverage reports are generated using the pytest-cov plugin and are included in the CI pipeline output.